 - Engaging routines, activities, performances, visiting pets and community experiences including visits to local schools, civic groups and churches

 - Adult Day Program, "The Club": a program for people with dementia living at home

 - Hours are Monday through Friday, 7:30 a.m. to 5 p.m., and the third Saturday of every month, 9 a.m. to 3 p.m.

 - Support groups for our families and others in the community

 - Family and caregiver education and help during the changes that occur as a person's dementia progresses

-A large outdoor patio has tables, chairs, gliders and an often-used barbecue grill.
+A large outdoor patio has chairs, gliders and a barbecue grill.
 Residents enjoy watching assorted birds and squirrels, occasional deer and other animals outside the fence.
 Our small pond welcomes frogs in the warmer months.

-The indoor environment is homey and welcoming, with areas for large group activities, a theater room, as well as private areas for solitude and family visits.
+The indoor environment is homey and welcoming, with areas for large group activities, as well as private areas for solitude and family visits.